JOIN OUR MAILING LIST TO SEE THE NEWEST ART BEFORE EVERYONE ELSE

 Look closely and you will be sure to find some papers that tie into your own life’s story.find the perfect piece

 Turning Original Collages into Archival Prints

-The next step is to print a proof and compare it to the original in lighting similar to where the artwork will be displayed.
-The differences between original and proof are marked.
-Adjustments are made to the digital file and another proof is printed and compared.
-We do this process as many times as it takes until we are satisfied that the prints will match the original as closely as possible.
+Any color differences between the original and the proof are marked and, if necessary, adjustments are made to the digital file and another proof is printed.
+We do this process as many times as it takes until we are satisfied that the prints match the original as closely as possible.

-Each print is produced in a limited edition: (currently) 200 for the smallest size, 100 for the medium size, and 200 for the largest size offering.
+We print 200 for the smallest size, 100 for medium, and 200 for the largest size offering.
 Once sold out, the edition is closed.
-Learn more via Dolan Geiman Print Details.

 About Dolan Geiman